 - If your ELMA365 URL is not added to the list of trusted websites in the settings of your signature provider, an additional window will open.
 Grant access to the certificate file.
 The certificate selection window will open.

 - Specify the certificate.

-- The system checks whether the certificate is valid and notifies once the app is signed.
-After that, the Sign button will be hidden on the app page.
+The system checks whether the certificate is valid and notifies once the app item is signed.

 Digital signature details are shown on the right panel of the app item page.
 Here you can find the following data:

-Until the signature is valid, you cannot resign the same app item.
-That’s why the Sign button is hidden on the app item’s page if it is already signed.
-The signature remains valid until the signed data is unchanged.
+Until the signature becomes invalid, you cannot sign the same app item again.
+That’s why the Sign button is hidden from the app item’s page if it is already signed.
+The signature remains valid until the signed data is changed.